Pacenso/Personal-Finance/README.md

 * Convert .CSV files into separate Google Sheets
 * Create a Master Google Sheet document with 4 internal sheets
    * raw_data - Raw data from all sources to be processed
-   * categories - Mapping of my categories
    * dashboard - Contains dashboards to visually analyze data and findings
    * monthly_summary - Monthly analysis of findings
+   * categories - Mapping of my categories
+   * lookup_table - Contains the lookup table for custom categorization
 * Copy specific fields from each sheet into the raw_data sheet
   * Fields:
     * date - Date of transaction